 On the client side:

-- Billing method must be PayPal or credit card
+- Billing method must be PayPal or credit card and a small payment processing fee will be added

 - If terms of the contract need to be changed, the freelancer must cancel and create a new contract with updated terms